cesar-rocha/10-lesson/README.md

 never introduced to even the basics of evidence-based pedagogy.
 Knowing just a few key facts will help you build more effective lessons in less time and with less pain, and will also make those lessons easier for your peers to find and re-use.
-This paper presents ten rules that you can apply immediately and explains why they work.
+This paper presents ten tips that you can apply immediately and explains why they work.

 ## Introduction